 I screen for situations where narratives are being mistakenly applied.
 Out of favor industries are a great place to look.
 I narrow my range of analysis to companies with decent free cash flow multiples and manageable debt.

-If a company appears to meet this criteria, I will proceed to model its intrinsic value using simple and conservative models.
+If a company appears to meet these criteria, I proceed to model its intrinsic value.
+This involves putting a price on its asset value, earnings value, and growth value.
+Depending on the companies competitive position, I’ll estimate where in the value stack it falls.
 If the company still appears attractive at this stage, I will run it threw a qualitative checklist for any red flags.
 The focus here is on management, economic viability, and understanding the arguments against the investment.